Archiginnasio of Bologna: The building

 Externally the building presents a porch some 139 meters long comprising thirty arches supported by sandstone columns, inside a central courtyard with two lines of loggias that surround the former church of Santa Maria dei Bulgari.
 Two stairways lead to the upper floor where are located the study rooms of the legisti (students of civil and canon law) and the artisti (students of other subjects such as philosophy, literature and medicine).
 Each of the legisti and the artisti had five classrooms in their respective wings.
 However, only the legisti, who were considered the university's top students, had their classrooms in the main hallway.
 At the end of each wing are two great halls, one of them now the library's reading room, the other one now used as a congress room and known as the "Sala dello Stabat Mater" in memory of the first performance of Rossini's Stabat Mater, directed by Gaetano Donizetti, on March 18, 1842.

 The walls of the building form an enormous heraldic complex, made up of six thousand coats of arms painted on its walls.
 The honor of putting a coat of arms on the walls was reserved for those students who were elected by other students as heads of the nationes (student organizations), and called councillors.
 The coats of arms indicate the home country or city of the student, along with the student's name.
 On the walls of the lower portico are located a number of busts from the 17th century portraying lecturers from the university.
 On the walls it is also possible to notice the connection with the papal authority (Bologna was the second most major city of the Papal States)—many are the coats of arms with the symbols of the church: the triple crowns, St. Peter's keys and the clerical hats.

+Reflecting the prestige of the families who attended the University, the heraldic complex also includes the insignia of illustrious Bolognese houses such as the Bentivoglio, Pepoli, Biancuzzi, and Malvezzi, who significantly contributed to the city's political and cultural life.